Almost everyone will, at some point, use credit – whether by borrowing money or paying a bill at the end of the month.

 'Credit is any arrangement where you owe a ‘debt’ to a business and they agree to get paid sometime later.'

 Before giving you the loan or selling you something on credit, the business will want to make sure you’re likely to pay back the debt when you have to.
-To help them do this, the business may get a ‘credit report’ about you.
+If they don't think they'll get paid back, the credit provider won't lend you the money or sell you the goods or services on credit.

 What is credit reporting?